ardgilb/redpoint/resources/design-document.md

 # 5. Proposed Architecture Overview

-We have a hierarchy of POJOs -- Areas have Crags, Crags have Climbs, Climbs have Comments.
+We have a hierarchy of POJOs dictated by the structure of the data coming from the OpenBeta API -- Areas have either a list of Areas, or a list of Climbs.
+Climbs attributes have Comments.
 Every Comment is tied to the User who created it, and only that User can delete/update it.
-Users have lists of climbs that they have collected.
+Each user also has Logbook.
 Only they can edit their lists.
 There are activities to get all the areas, all the crags in an area, all the climbs in a crag, and all the comments on a climb, as well as activities to get particular areas, particular crags, and particular climbs.
-There are activities to update a User (through updating their to-do or tick lists), as well as activites to create, delete, and update comments.
+There are activities to update a Logbook for a User delete, and update comments and dates.

 The front end will provide intuitive ways to interact with all of these features.